 - what do I need to do within my body to achieve better results in the targeted area?

 Here’s how many sets (a set is a group of consecutive repetitions) and reps to do, depending on your current strength level:

-- Beginners: for each exercise, do 2 sets of 8 reps.
+- Beginners: for each exercise, do two sets of 8 reps.

-- Intermediates: for each exercise, do 3 sets of 10 reps.
+- Intermediates: for each exercise, do three sets of 10 reps.

-- For advanced-level athletes, do 3 sets of 12 reps – plus, continue on through the end of final bonus section with the dragon flag and hanging exercises.
+- For advanced-level athletes, do three sets of 12 reps – plus, continue through the end of the final bonus section with the dragon flag and hanging exercises.

 The Calisthenic Ab Workout: